JingyuCui639/SER-2026-Workshop-Measurement-Error-Models-in-Action/README.md

 - **Donna Spiegelman** *[Slides](https://github.com/JingyuCui639/SER-2026-Workshop-Measurement-Error-Models-in-Action/tree/main/course_material/6-Case_studies)*
 ---

-## ⚙️ Setup Instructions for R Seccion
+## ⚙️ Setup Instructions for R Section

 #### 1. Install R and RStudio
 Please ensure that the following software is installed on your computer.